UAE Traditional Dress

 Abaya

-Abaya is the traditional female dress that is lighted, long and full-sleeved.
+Abaya is the traditional female dress that is lighted, long, and full-sleeved.
 The robe women use to cover their bodies is not a coat.
 Women will wear clothing, even western wear, according to their preference.
 The Abaya is primarily black because it purposely masks the light-colored garments without exposing them to the general public.
 The Abayas are conventional and black.
 However, Abayas are contemporary in style, thanks to sticks and artwork on dark linen.
 More shades, such as gray, brown, and beige, are now added to the list to offer a new spin to conventional vestments.

 Hijab

-Hijab is a vital feature of the Uae traditional dress for women and part of the UAE’s Western dress.
+The Hijab is a vital feature of the Uae traditional dress for women and part of the UAE’s Western dress.
 It’s a veil used to cover women’s heads, ears, and necks.
 This term generally refers to all headscarves borne by the Gulf people.
 But in UAE, the most common head style is called Shalya, a long rectangular scarf worn across the shoulders of the head.
 It is also predominantly black, although it includes several patterns and sticks.

 It also covers your hair, ears, and neck.
 Hijab is a synonym for Gulf women to describe headcover types.
-Hijab corresponds, in principle, to a particular shape of an envelope.
+The Hijab corresponds, in principle, to a particular shape of an envelope.
 The Shayla is a traditional Uae dress for women, with a long rectangular scarf crossing over the shoulder.
 The headdress is made of a very light material that enables aeration.
-The Hijab is beneath both hats and faces veils.
+The Hijab is worn beneath both hats and face veils.

 Burqa

-The Burqa is a phrase applied to it with many annotations and is a critical UAE traditional dress for women.
+The Burqa is a phrase that has been applied to it with many annotations and is a critical UAE traditional dress for women.
 However, this word is used in Central Asia mostly to cover Muslim women’s head-to-toe coverage.
 Yet Burqa is a type of facemask in the Gulf.
 They cover the whole face of a woman except the eyes.
 The Burqa is usually worn by the older generation of Emirati women and young people who are not so drawn to this pattern.
 A Burqua is a kind of mask in the Gulf.
 This varies from the Burqa, which refers to an overlaying clothing head to head in other parts of the world.
 This mask is designed in a way that is like a horizontal H type to cover a portion of the female’s forehead and upper lip.

 Kaftan